 The Solar Energy Freedom Bill would reduce the barriers to solar power.
 Distributed solar means saving money for taxpayers, creating jobs, reducing our carbon footprint, and making our communities more resilient in the face of climate change and threats to the grid.
 Distributed solar ensures the benefits of our clean energy future will be shared with all of our neighbors.

-HB 1902 – Del.
-Rasoul (D- 11th), assigned to House Appropriations Commerce, Agriculture, Natural Resources & Technology
+**HB 1902 – Del.
+Rasoul (D- 11th), failed in House Appropriations Commerce, Agriculture, Natural Resources & Technology**

 -Eliminate repetitive filing of eviction lawsuits for nonpayment of rent